lamdav/CrunchyBot/README.md

 # CrunchyBot
 # Description:
-This is a simple bot I made to publish my CrunchyRoll Guess Passes to Reddit.
-It uses Selenium and PhantomJS to extract the valid guess passes from CrunchyRoll and PRAW to publish it /r/Crunchyroll's weekly Megathread.
+This is a simple bot I made to publish my CrunchyRoll Guest Passes to Reddit.
+It uses Selenium and PhantomJS to extract the valid guest passes from CrunchyRoll and PRAW to publish it /r/Crunchyroll's weekly Megathread.
 This is not a bot made to run indefinitely.
-It was intended for use in conjunction with a task scheduler to check once every month for new guess passes.
+It was intended for use in conjunction with a task scheduler to check once every month for new guest passes.

 # Requirement:
 Selenium